praptitambe/NeaRestro/README.md

 ### Admin panel Database

-The database for Yummy Tummy is designed to efficiently manage and store user data, recipes, comments, and ratings.
+The database for NeaRestro is designed to efficiently manage and store user data, recipes, comments, and ratings.
 It uses PostgreSQL, a powerful, open-source relational database system, which ensures data integrity and supports complex queries.

 ![Admin panel](static/images/readme/admin_databases.png)